rav3ndust/i3-r3/README.md

 - a custom **conky** config
 - various other assorted things

-### more information coming as i continue working on nightshadeWM! :)
+### more

 For more information about i3, please see [the project's website](https://i3wm.org/) and [online documentation](https://i3wm.org/docs/).
 I'll be updating docs for this fork soon.

 You're of course more than free to contribute to my fork, but if you want to check out more information about contributing to the OG i3, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).

-If you like **wiredWM** and feel some desire to help fund it, please direct your contributions towards the parent project, **i3**.
+If you like **wiredWM** and feel some burning desire to help fund it, please direct your contributions towards the parent project, **i3**.
 WIthout it, this project would not be able to exist!

 *close the world, enter the nExt* ;)